English English Español Español العربية العربية

 • Existing providers who are currently in the process of expanding their licensed capacity

-• Licensed family child care homes or group child care homes with an approved capacity variance from Michigan Department of Licensing and Regulatory Affairs (LARA)
+• Licensed family child care homes or group child care homes with an approved capacity variance from the Michigan Department of Lifelong Education, Advancement, and Potential (MiLEAP)

 Applicant must provide proof of ownership (deed/mortgage) or a lease showing at least 2 years of occupancy remaining as well as the legal right to make changes to the physical building.
 Head Start and Great Start Readiness Program (GSRP) may be eligible if they also provide tuition-based child care.